How to Troubleshoot and Free Up Disk Space in Linux

 Set Up Log Rotation

 Large log files often consume unnecessary space.
-Use logrotate
+Use logrotate:

 sudo nano /etc/logrotate.conf